Real-time application of Data Structures

 - The music players also use the same technique to switch between music.

-A stack is a data structure which uses LIFO order.
+A stack is a data structure that uses LIFO order.

 Some Applications of a stack are: